sahithyandev/s1/src/content/docs/fluid-mechanics/machinery/03-centrifugal-pumps.md

 ### Diffuser

 A fixed set of vanes installed inside the volute.

+Optional.
 Increases pressure of the fluid exiting the impeller by decreasing its velocity.
-Minimizes the energy loss from turbulence and impact.
-Optional.
+Guides the fluid tangentially into the volute.
+Minimizes energy loss from turbulence and impact.

 ## Operation